TimoBolkart/MultilinearMDL/README.md

 ## A Groupwise Multilinear Correspondence Optimization for 3D Faces

-The provided program jointly optimizes a multilinear face model and the registration of the face scans used for model training as described in this [scientific publication](https://hal.inria.fr/hal-01205460/document).
+The provided program jointly optimizes a multilinear face model and the registration of the face scans used for model training as described in this [scientific publication (ICCV 2015)](https://hal.inria.fr/hal-01205460/document).

 ### Setup